rythrojaofficial/axis45/mercenary-blog/mdfiles/on-warm-ups.md

 >
 > ### Purpose:
 >
-> Warming up helps the body gradually transition from a resting state to one of increased activity.
-This involves increasing the heart rate, blood flow to muscles, and raising the overall body temperature.
+> Warming up helps the body gradually transition from a resting state to one of increased activity by increasing heart rate, blood flow to muscles, and raising the overall body temperature.
 >
 > ### Benefits:
 >
-> **Reduced risk of injury**: When muscles are warmed up, they are more pliable and less prone to strains or tears.
+> **Reduced risk of injury**
 >
-> **Improved performance**: Increased blood flow delivers more oxygen and nutrients to muscles, leading to better performance and reduced fatigue.
+> **Improved performance**
 >
-> **Enhanced efficiency**: Warming up allows the body to function more efficiently during the activity.
+> **Enhanced efficiency**
 >
 > ### Types of warm-up exercises:
 >